Search for Schools and/or

-• You'll plan residential spaces according to homeowner or client needs and budgetary requirements
+• Planning residential spaces according to homeowner or client needs and budgetary requirements

-• Residential designers may work on new homes or remodel existing ones
+• Working on new homes or remodeling existing ones

-• You'll make sure the client's home environment is safe and compliant with existing structural laws and regulations
+• Making sure the client's home environment is safe and compliant with existing structural laws and regulations

-• Residential designers use up-to-date knowledge of products and design trends to help clients create a functional, efficient and personalized space
+• Using up-to-date knowledge of products and design trends to help clients create a functional, efficient and personalized space

 The Basics of Green Residential Design